Zero-Waiting Load Balancing with Heterogeneous Servers in Heavy Traffic: Theoretical Analysis

 with arrival rate $\lambda$ and effective departure rate $\lambda + \frac{1}{N^\alpha}$.
 Intuitively, we can associate the term $x$ with the average queue length, and the ODE could be a good approximation for good load balancing algorithms (e.g., JFSQ).

-Our interesting metric is the moment bound of total queue length, and we consider the $r$-th moment of the test function for some threshold $\eta > 0.$ The threshold is carefully chosen under different heavy traffic regimes and is specified later.
+Our metric of interesting is the moment bound of total queue length, and we consider the $r$-th moment of the test function for some threshold $\eta > 0.$ The threshold is carefully chosen under different heavy traffic regimes and is specified later.
 Let $g(x)$ denote the solution to the following Stein's equation:

 where $g'(x) = \frac{dg(x)}{dx}.$ Note that while the simplified fluid system is one-dimensional, the actual load balancing system is $N$-dimensional.
 We define the average queue length at steady-state $\bar{Q} := \frac{1}{N} \sum_{n=1}^{N} Q_n$ and its realization $\bar{q} := \frac{1}{N} \sum_{n=1}^{N} q_n.$